 You'll See More Tablet Deals Than Ever Before

 Despite a crash in sales, tablets are still a hot commodity and expected to sit atop everyone's shopping list this November.
 With growing competition from Apple, Google, and Microsoft, it's a buyer's market, which means you can expect more tablet sales this year than there were in 2013.
 If you're strapped for cash, Windows tablets could offer the most savings since 50% of Windows tablet sales this year have been Editors' Choice deals.
-(And be sure to check out our full Black Friday tablet guide.)

 Black Friday Will See Excellent Toy Deals

 Traditionally, the best toy deals appear in mid December, just before Santa's big debut.
 However, last Black Friday week saw more toy deals than ever before, beating out every week in December in terms of Editors' Choice deals.
 While it's hard to predict what might happen this year, one thing is certain: If you have toys on your shopping list, you won't want to sit out this Black Friday.
-(And be sure to check out our full Black Friday toy and gaming guide.)

 Excited for Black Friday deals?
 Consider subscribing to the DealNews Select Newsletter to get a daily recap of all our deals; you never know when a Black Friday price will be released!
 You can also download the DealNews app or check out all our features for more buying advice.